How much hair loss is normal in the shower? Let's find out...

 With recent events contributing to an increase in hair loss, more of us might be monitoring the amount of hair that we find in the plughole or on our hairbrush during washing and styling.
 I myself have noticed that I lose about a handful of hair every time I wash it.
-But how much hair loss in the shower is normal and how much is a sign of actual hair loss?
+But how much hair loss is normal in the shower and how much is a sign of actual hair loss?

 If you notice a bit of hair loss in the shower, it’s not necessarily anything to worry about.
 Washing the hair can dislodge strands that have already been shed by the scalp but have not fully fallen out.
 However, if you’re noticing a higher amount than normal it might be a good idea to consult a doctor just to make sure.